Published Nov 8, 2023

-Geordi began season one of The Next Generation as a Lieutenant Junior Grade helmsman, was promoted to Lieutenant in season two, and became a Lieutenant Commander and Chief Engineer of the Enterprise by season three.
+Geordi began Season 1 of The Next Generation as a Lieutenant Junior Grade helmsman, was promoted to Lieutenant in Season 2, and became a Lieutenant Commander and Chief Engineer of the Enterprise by Season 3.
 While Geordi is not the only character to have held three ranks, no other character in any Star Trek series has ascended the ranks so quickly.

 Burgstahler says that one of the most significant barriers to accessibility in STEM is the public perception that people with disabilities can’t contribute much in a STEM career.
 This perception, she says, may discourage people with disabilities from pursuing STEM altogether.
 Educators, in particular, often fail to understand how people with disabilities can succeed in STEM.

 “I hear over and over again from people with disabilities that their biggest challenge is educators who just can’t picture them doing the job,” she explains.